mellieho9/Breast-Cancer-Detection/README.md

 Screening mammography addresses this issue by allowing for early diagnosis and thus treatment of breast cancer.
 Despite its benefits, screening mammograms are associated with a high risk of false positives and false negatives.
 Researchers have been turned to deep learning as a way to improve the accuracy of screening mammography.
 Indeed, recent studients have shown that a deep learning based CAD system performed as well as radiologists in standalone mode and improved their performance in support mode.

-To test this, this project has utilized Convolutional Neural Network to create a program that detects breast cancer.
+To test this, this project has utilized Convolutional Neural Network and the Keras/Tensorflow library to create a program that detects breast cancer.

 ## Input Data
 Training data was obtained from the Breast Cancer Wisconsin dataset at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)).
 This dataset includes a label, an ID, and 30 columns of feature space.

 ## Approach
-1. This project uses
+1. Install Tensorflow and import necessary libraries:
+  - For deep learning: Keras.layers, Keras.optimizers, and sklearn
+  - For data analysis and visualization: Pnadas, Numpy, Seaborn, Matplotlib
+2. Load cancer datasets

 ## References
 1. “U.S. Breast Cancer Statistics | Breastcancer.org.”
 Breastcancer.org, 4 Feb.
 2021, www.breastcancer.org/symptoms/understand_bc/statistics.